 In January 2008, we announced top-line results of our Phase III efficacy trial of Acetavance for the treatment of pain in adults following abdominal gynecological surgery.
 This trial did not meet its primary endpoint of demonstrating a statistically significant reduction in patients' pain intensity scores over 48 hours compared to placebo.
 As a result, during the first quarter of 2008, we initiated communications with the FDA in order to obtain the agency's advice regarding our clinical development plan for this product candidate.
 In July 2008, we announced that we received written guidance from the FDA, confirming that our clinical development plan is sufficient to provide a basis for submission of a 505(b)(2) NDA for Acetavance.
-The Acetavance clinical development plan includes two completed, pivotal efficacy clinical trials, an ongoing pharmacokinetic trial and two ongoing safety trials, as well as other supportive studies conducted by Cadence or BMS, or reported in scientific and medical literature.
-The data from these clinical trials must be collected, reviewed for quality, and analyzed, and must demonstrate a positive result before we can submit an NDA to the FDA requesting marketing approval of Acetavance.
-Any delays in completing the collection, review or analysis of the data from this trial will delay or limit our ability to obtain regulatory approval for this product candidate.
-In addition, we are currently conducting an abdominal laparoscopic surgery trial and, although results of the trial are not required to submit an NDA to the FDA for Acetavance, if the trial is completed on schedule, the results would be available at the time of our planned NDA submission.
-If the results of our clinical trials are unfavorable or raise any concerns regarding the safety or efficacy of Acetavance, we may be forced to further revise the development plan for this product candidate, which could involve additional significant expense and delay.
-Our failure to achieve our product development goals for Acetavance in a ti
+The Acetavance clinical development plan includes two completed, pivotal efficacy clinical trials, two pharmacokinetic trials and two safety trials, as well as other supportive studies conducted by Cadence or BMS, or reported in scientific and medical literature.
+We have completed enrollment in all of these studies, with the exception of the pediatric safety study, and we anticipate completing enrollment in this remaining study in the fourth quarter of 2008.
+The data we submit to support our NDA for Acetavance from our own clinical trials and from clinical trials conducted by BMS and others must be collected, reviewed for quality, and analyzed before we can submit an NDA to the FDA requesting marketing approval of Acetavance, and the data must provide evidence of adequate safety and efficacy in order to obtain regulatory approval of hor this product candidate.
+If the results of any of the clinical trials submitted in support of our NDA are unfavorable or raise any concerns regarding the safety or efficacy of Acetavance, we may be forced to conduct additional pre-clinical studies or clinical trials, which would result in additional significant expense and delay.
+Our failure to achieve our product development goals for Acetavance in a timely manner, or at all, could adversely affect our